 The main functions involved in this process are: process feed storage and adjustment, precipitation and solid/liquor separation, calcination, product handling, ventilation, waste management, and process control.
-The process systems are particularly adapted so as to avoid criticality and radiation effects and to minimize toxicity hazards.
-In most reprocessing facilities, this process involves the conversion of plutonium nitrate to plutonium dioxide.
+The process systems are particularly adapted so as to avoid criticality and radiation effects and to minimise toxicity hazards.
+In most reprocessing facilities, this process involves the conversion of PuN to PuO2.
 Other processes can involve the precipitation of plutonium oxalate or plutonium peroxide.